-Gas-Bloat Syndrome Specialist
+Gas-Bloat Syndrome Specialist in Knoxville, TN

-Gas-Bloat Syndrome Q & A
+Gas-Bloat Syndrome Symptoms:

-What is gas-bloat syndrome?
+What is Gas-Bloat Syndrome?

 The passage of gas is normal.
 The problem is when the gas becomes excessive and is associated with abdominal pain or social embarrassment.